wonarii/CART210-glossary/glossary.md

 [^osi01Wiki]: “The Open Source Definition.”
 2006.
 Open Source Initiative.
 July 7, 2006. https://opensource.org/osd/.

 [^diffingo02Wiki]: “What Is Open Source Software.” n.d.
 Diffingo Solutions Inc. Accessed January 29, 2024. https://diffingo.com/oss/whyoss.

+## OS

+An operating system, or better known as an OS, is a “program that acts as an interface between the computer user and computer hardware and controls the execution of programs”[^Wollongong] (University of Wollongong Australia, 2024).
+The OS’ job is to manage all the software ([Software](../main/glossary.md#Software)) and hardware of the device in order to perform basic tasks such as file, memory, and process management, essentially acting as an interface for the computer hardware and the user.
+There are three main types of operating systems that are widely known and used by the public, those being Microsoft Windows, Mac OS, and Linux[^GCFGlobal] (GCFGlobal, 2024).
+They’re all very similar for the most part, but also do have some unique characteristics.
+For example.
+Microsoft Windows is pre-downloaded on all devices except Apples devices, where Mac OS is already downloaded, and Linux does not come pre-downloaded but can be manually installed and is highly customizable.
+These operating systems also all use unique default browsers, Internet Explorer for Windows users, Safari for Mac users and Firefox for Linux users.
+As a result, these all work in different ways, but ultimately do the same thing to ensure your device runs smoothly and effectively[^Bazukiu] (Bazukiu et al. 2023, 16:161–77).

+[^Bazukiu]:Bazukiu, Robert, Anaamotulim Anab, Seth Gyemerah, and Mohammed I. Daabo.
+2023.
+An Overview of Computer Operating Systems and Emerging Trends.
+4th ed.
+Vol. 16.
+Asian Journal of Research in Computer Science. https://www.researchgate.net/publication/374888061_An_Overview_of_Computer_Operating_Systems_and_Emerging_Trends.

+[^GCFGlobal]:GCFGlobal.
+2016.
+“Computer Basics: Understanding Operating Systems.”
+GCFGlobal.org.
+GCFGlobal.
+2016. https://edu.gcfglobal.org/en/computerbasics/understanding-operating-systems/1/.

+[^Wollongong]:University of Wollongong Australia.
+2024.
+“Understanding Operating Systems - University of Wollongong – UOW.”
+Www.uow.edu.au.
+2024. https://www.uow.edu.au/student/support-services/academic-skills/online-resources/technology-and-software/operating-systems/.

 ## Pantone
 Pantone is a color system used in printing that allows for a universal agreement on specific colors we expect to get from print.